Motorhome layouts: What you need to know

 Finding the right type of motorhome is one thing—size, weight and style all matter when it comes to matching one to your camping lifestyle.

 But that’s just the beginning.
-There are many motorhome layouts to choose from in the UK, from modestly spaced interiors to those with two lounges.
+There are many motorhome layouts to choose from too, from modestly spaced interiors to the more luxury end of the spectrum.

-Here you’ll find a guide to the most popular motorhome layouts to find the holiday home that suits you best.
+Here, you’ll find a guide to the most popular motorhome layouts to help you find the holiday home that suits you best.

 If you opt for a larger motorhome rather than a campervan, you’ll likely want a fixed-bed layout over transformable lounge furniture.
 This section covers each of the most popular options.